24 Different Types of Snakes in Missouri

 These non-venomous snakes are beautiful and play an important role in their ecosystem.

 Garter snakes mainly feed on small prey, such as insects, earthworms, and small amphibians.
-They are excellent hunters and help control populations of pests in their environment.
+They are excellent hunters and help control pest populations in their environment.

 Garter snakes are also known for their docile nature, making them a favorite among snake enthusiasts and pet owners.